Adaptive generalized conditional gradient method for multiobjective optimization: Introduction

 \section{Introduction}

-Several problems that appear in applications of engineering, economics, management science, and medicine, are modeled as multiobjective optimization problems \cite{AAAA1,AAAA2}.
-Multiobjective optimization is known as the problem of finding a vector of decision variables that satisfies constraints (if exists) and optimizes a vector -valued function in terms of (weakly) Pareto.
-The two commonly used types of methods for solving such problems are the {\it scalarization} method \cite{AA1,AA2} and the {\it metaheuristics} method \cite{AA3}.
+Several problems that appear in engineering, economics, management science, and medicine are modeled as multiobjective optimization problems~\cite{AAAA1,AAAA2}.
+Multiobjective optimization is the problem of finding a vector of decision variables that satisfies constraints (if they exist) while optimizing a vector-valued function in terms of (weakly) Pareto.
+The two commonly used types of methods for solving such problems are the {\it scalarization} techniques~\cite{AA2,AA1} and the {\it metaheuristics}~\cite{AA3}.

+Multiobjective optimization has received much attention over the past few decades due to its wide range of practical applications.
+Recently, proximal methods, gradient-type methods, and subgradient methods have been developed for multiobjective optimization problems by extending their single-objective optimization counterparts~\cite{2,3a,4,1,3}.
+They are often called descent methods because they decrease one or more objective functions within some iterations.
+Among these approaches, first-order, second-order, and derivative free methods have been proposed; see~\cite{4EEE,4DDD,4CCC} and references therein.
+For instance, the steepest descent method and the proximal point method for unconstrained multiobjective problems were first proposed in~\cite{4ab} and~\cite{4a}, respectively.
+The multiobjective proximal gradient method was also introduced in~\cite{4aa} for problems with composite objectives, and studied in~\cite{22eliant,20pomyant,21rakant,13,12,4aa}.